Coronavirus Information

 University of Arizona Distinguished Fellow

-Mahmoud holds a Ph.D. with Distinction in Second Language Acquisition and Teaching from the University of Arizona.
+Mahmoud holds a PhD with Distinction in Second Language Acquisition and Teaching from the University of Arizona.
 He taught Arabic at the University of Arizona and California State University in Chico, and linguistics at Ain Shams University in Cairo.
-His research interests include linguistic approaches to Arabic second language acquisition, Arabic pedagogy and program administration, and Arabic sociolinguistics.
-Articles by Dr. Azaz were published in journals such as the Modern Language Journal (MLJ, Wiley), Linguistic Approaches to Bilingualism (LAB, John Benjamins), System (Elsevier), Second Language Research (SLR, sage), the International Journal of Applied Linguistics (IJAL, Wiley), the Foreign Language Annals (FLAN, Wiley), Al-ʿArabiyya (Georgetown University Press), and Journal of the National Council of Less Commonly Taught Languages (NCOLCTL).
+His research interests include linguistic and sociocultural approaches to Arabic second language acquisition, Arabic program administration, and Arabic sociolinguistics.
+Numerous articles by Dr. Azaz were published in many reputable journals in applied linguistics.
+His recent book publications include Instructed Second Language Acquisition of Arabic (Routledge Press, 2023) and Perspectives on Arabic Linguistics XXXIV (John Benjamins Publishing, 2023).
+A textbook with Ayman Mohamed, Contemporary Egyptian Arabic, is in preparation for production (Georgetown University Press).
+Also, he is currently co-editing a special issue on multilingual perspectives in L2 Arabic (Journal of Critical Multilingual Studies).
+His recent co-authored articles focus on multidialectal practices in Arabic heritage and content-based instruction.
+His recent projects focus on sociopragmatic competence, linguistic complexity, and multilingualism in the context of L2 Arabic.